tlam67/tlam67/README.md

 ### Apart from developing...
 ✈️ I love travelling around the world, and have an exchange to Hong Kong scheduled for Winter 2023!

-⚽️ Avid competitive player and EPL watcher
+⚽️ Competitive player and EPL watcher

 🏐 Casual player